abstra-app/template-bank-reconciliation/README.md

   - **get_expenses_from_santander_api.py**: Script to import the expenses data from Santander API.
   - **get_expenses_from_brex_api.py**: Script to import the expenses data from Brex API.

-### Automatic Expenses Conciliation
+### Automatic Bank Reconciliation
   - **match_expenses.py**: Script to automatically verify imported expenses against those registered in the database.

 ### Slack Notification
   - **expenses_slack_notifcation.py**: Script to send an alert to a Slack channel regarding the unreconciled expenses resulting from the automatic matching process.

-### Manual Bank Expense Conciliation Form
+### Manual Bank Reconciliation Form
-  - **manual_bank_expense_concilliation.py**: Script to generate a form for verifying unmatched expenses and matching them with expenses in the database.
+  - **manual_bank_reconcilliation.py**: Script to generate a form for verifying unmatched expenses and matching them with expenses in the database.

 ### Manual Upload of Bank Expenses Form
   - **upload_bank_expenses_form.py**: Script to generate a form for uploading expenses as an .xlsx file (use `Bank_Expenses.xlsx` as a template) and verifying them against the expenses registered in the database.